defenseunicorns/uds-package-gitlab/docs/configuration.md

 GitLab in this package is configured through the upstream [GitLab chart](https://docs.gitlab.com/charts/) as well as a UDS configuration chart that supports the following:

+## GitLab License

+- `license` - Set this to the contents of a GitLab license file to enable GitLab Premium or Ultimate.

 ## Networking

 Network policies are controlled via the `uds-gitlab-config` chart in accordance with the [common patterns for networking within UDS Software Factory](https://github.com/defenseunicorns/uds-software-factory/blob/main/docs/networking.md).
 GitLab interacts with GitLab runners, object storage, Redis and Postgresql externally and supports the following keys: